-Moving on - creating a transition strategy that builds a continuum of learning from Key Stage 1 to Key Stage 2
+Moving on - creating a transition strategy that builds a continuum of learning from Key Stage 1 to Key Stage 2 and beyond

 Moving on - creating a transition strategy that builds a continuum of learning from Key stage 1 to Key Stage 2

 Transition is in the spotlight in the new OFSTED inspection handbook for schools November 2019 and for the first time it shines on how schools communicate the progress and curriculum content that has shaped the learning for pupils developing deep and rich learning in early years, year 1 and 2 and across the bridge into KS2.
 Schools need to develop highly effective partnerships that promote emotional security and build opportunities for high quality dialogue about pupils achievements and progress so far.
 Key Stage 2 teachers need to have a very clear understanding of the levels of attainment of each pupil so that they can design a curriculum offer that builds on prior learning and creates a continuum of learning.
 There is a well researched dip in learning in Year 3 which can be as a result of poor communication across the transition bridge and a lack of clarity as to what has been taught and to what depth.

 The day will include:-

 - A review of the curriculum and how to create a strategy that ensures there are opportunities for deep learning and stretch and challenge for children as they embark upon their learning journey

 - A look at how to develop highly effective partnerships so that there is a consistent understanding of the judgements that have been made about the level of achievement, attainment and progress of individual pupils

 - A review of teaching and learning and how to ensure that there is a shared understanding of the kinds of pedagogy, learning styles and assessment strategies used in EYFS AND Key Stage 1 and how these are used and adapted in year 3 and beyond.